All Episodes

 It's the most pathetic revolution in history.

-If you've got your workarounds, like those people that uh Obama parties with on Martha's Vineyard, if you're in the Mint Martha's Vineyard crowd, if you're on the right side of the Martha's Vineyard board offence, you'll be okay.
+If you've got your workarounds, like those people that Obama parties with on Martha's Vineyard, if you're in the Martha's Vineyard crowd, if you're on the right side of the Martha's Vineyard border fence, you'll be okay.

-But in the great seething mass of dysfunction outside it, it's not going to be pretty because we're at war with the middle class.
+But in the great seething mass of dysfunction outside, it's not going to be pretty because we're at war with the middle class.

-I was at Kinney Drugs, big chain pharmacy, in the drive thru lane, sitting there waiting, waiting, waiting, waiting, waiting, and eventually the lady comes back and says there's a problem on the uh on the old uh on on the old uh insurance card.
+I was at Kinney Drugs, big chain pharmacy, in the drive-through lane, sitting there waiting, waiting, waiting, waiting, waiting.

-Uh oh, by the way, her first thing after she said there was a problem on the card is that they could sort it out if I drove round the back of the drive-thru lane and rejoin the line.
+Oh, by the way, her first thing after she said there was a problem on the card is that they could sort it out if I drove around the back of the drive-through lane and rejoined the line.

-So that by now there's like five cars sitting in there.
+So by now, there's like five cars sitting in there.

 You think of the economically productive man hours.

-It doesn't matter, even if you even if we're all minimum wage workers, add up the amount of time we're all sitting there waiting for prescriptions to be filled.
+It doesn't matter, even if we're all minimum wage workers, add up the amount of time we're all sitting there waiting for prescriptions to be filled.

-Uh come round, come around so she said we can come around the back of the building and rejoin the end of the drive-thru lane.
+So she said we can come around the back of the building and rejoin the end of the drive-through lane.

-I'm thinking, oh, well, this must be some very uh expensive drug or something, and it's gonna be three hundred dollars.
+I'm thinking, oh, well, this must be some very expensive drug or something.

-I'd sat in line for three quarters of an hour to get a twenty dollar prescription pay.
+I'd sat in line for three-quarters of an hour to get a $20 prescription paid.

-Next time round at the hospital, and uh the uh the the doctor says, Well use the hospital's pharmacy because it'd be quicker.
+Next time around, at the hospital, and the doctor says, well, use the hospital's pharmacy because it'd be quicker.

 So I go to the hospital pharmacy.